Maumagnaguagno/Locus/README.md

 ## ToDo's

 - Add **Travis CI** to this project
-- Separate parser from output generator methods
+- Separate parser from output generator methods, being able to generate other outputs
+  - This would makes Locus output language agnostic and easy to extend.
 - Add a list of commands to the readme
 - Add perception checks
 - Add belief check